 Make a note of a handful of clinics of interest.

 You may want check some independent, fact-checked sources for a more objective perspective of the availability of quality clinics.
 For example, The Ultimate Guide to Chiropractors in Hong Kong from Healthy Matters gives an overview of typical costs while going on to list some of the top chiropractic clinics in Hong Kong.

-Step 3 - Check the chiropractor is registered in Hong Kong
+Step 3 - Check whether the chiropractor is registered in Hong Kong

 In order to practice chiropractic legally in Hong Kong, a chiropractor must register with the Chiropractic Council of Hong Kong.
 In order to be accepted, the chiropractor must satisfy the criteria for registration - which includes having the pre-requisite qualifications and experience.